When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Pros

-• Applies with a brush, roller, or sprayer.
+• Versatile tools: Works with a sprayer, roller, or brush.

 Cons

-• 5 gallons might be too much for smaller jobs.
+• Volume: 5 gallons might be overkill for a tiny porch.

 Product Specs